abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 1. Functions between morphisms should *preserve identities* i.e. all identity morphisms should be mapped to other identity morphisms.
  ![Functor](functor_laws_identity.svg)

-2. Functors should also *preserve composition* i.e. for any two morphisms $f$ and $g$, the morphism that corresponds to their composition $F(g•f)$ in the source category should be the same as the morphism that corresponds to the composition of their counterparts in the target directory, so $F(g•f) = F(g)•F(f)$.
+2. Functors should also *preserve composition* i.e. for any two morphisms $f$ and $g$, the morphism that corresponds to their composition $F(g•f)$ in the source category should be mapped to the morphism that corresponds to the composition of their counterparts in the target directory, so $F(g•f) = F(g)•F(f)$.

  ![Functor](functor_laws_composition.svg)

 And these laws conclude the definition of functors - a simple but, as we will see shortly, very powerful concept.

 To see *why* is it so powerful, let's check some examples.

 Diagrams are functors
 ---